William Strang: Literary works

 Strang also ventured into literature, creating "Death and the Ploughman's Wife", an illustrated ballad in 1888 (published 1894 by Lawrence and Bullen).
 He also wrote short stories, but these were not published.

 Recognition

 Strang was a member of the Art Workers' Guild, being elected as Master in 1907.
 In 1918, he became President of the International Society of Sculptors, Painters and Gravers and in 1921 was elected an Engraver Member of the Royal Academy.

 Family

 In 1885, William Strang married Agnes McSymon Rogerson (d.
 1933), also from Dumbarton.
-They had four sons and one daughter.
+They had four sons and one daughter, Nancy.
 Their sons Ian Strang (1886–1952) and David Strang (1887–1967) were both artists.
 William had at least one granddaughter, Joan Strang, born of David's short-lived marriage to the English soprano Dora Labbette.

 In 1955 David Strang gave impressions of the bulk of William Strang's etchings to the National Gallery of Scotland, many of which he had annotated for clarification of the subject matter.